Historical Markers in San Juan County, Utah

 San Juan County Timeline

-This timeline provides a condensed summary of the historical journey of San Juan County, Utah.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of San Juan County, Utah.

 - 1880: San Juan County is created.